 - Use terms that are simple to understand.
 Avoid industry jargon.
 (Your neighbor’s 80-year old grandmother should be able to understand what you stand for.)

 - Use strong, action-oriented verbs—even if your brand vision is future-oriented.
 Believe in yourself and others will believe in you, too.

 - Avoid meaningless and tired words like “experienced,” “motivated,” and “strategic.”
 This is your life: Show some energy and pizazz!

 If you are like most people, you will need to write, rewrite and edit multiple versions of your brand vision statement before it feels right.
 Your brand vision statement will change over time as you acquire new life experiences and develop new skills.
 Check in with yourself periodically to make sure your brand vision still reflects who you are and the value you bring to your connections and the world at large.

-What’s your personal brand vision for the year ahead?
+What’s your personal brand vision?